Updated on: 11/6/2019

-Sometimes a person is injured by the negligence of a person employed by the government, (state and federal employees are the most likely to leap to mind but counties and cities have their own distinct set of employees as well).
+Sometimes a person is injured by the negligence of a person employed by the government, (state and federal employees are the most likely to come to mind, but counties and cities have their own distinct set of employees as well).
 The injured person has a claim against that particular governmental entity, not just the person who caused the harm.
 Certain requirements must first be met before a claim can be successfully pursued.

 Filing A Personal Injury Lawsuit Against A Government Entity

 The claim form must contain certain information.
 This information includes a description of the conduct and circumstances which brought about the injury or damage, a description of the injury or damage, the time and place the injury or damage occurred, the names of all persons involved, the residence of the claimant for a period of six months immediately before the claim arose, and a statement of the amount of damages claimed.
 Not including this information will disqualify the claim.